 6.13.2 Guidance to language users

+Use allocatable instead of pointer when possible

-Use compiler options where available to enable pointer checking during development of a code throughout.
-Disable pointer checking during production runs only for program units that are critical for performance.
+Use static analysis tools and compiler options where available to enable pointer checking during development of a code throughout.

 Use the associated intrinsic procedure before referencing a target through the pointer if there is any possibility of it being disassociated.